tify-iiif-viewer/tify/UPGRADING.md

 ## Any prior release to v0.28

-- All default breakpoints have been modified, so TIFY’s layout may look different than before, depending on its container size.
-Change the `breakpoints` option if required.
+- Layout breakpoints have changed, so TIFY may show different interface elements than before, depending on its container size.
+Modify the `breakpoints` option if required.
+- If you are using a customized stylesheet, it probably needs updating.

 ## Any prior release to v0.27